 \parabf{Job swapping order.} Frequently swapping in and out unnecessary key-value tensors incurs additional thrashing overhead if swapping in and out one job with high priority.
 The swapping overhead can increase to exceed the execution time, leading to a deterioration in the performance of overlapping.
 To address this issue, \sysname calculates the estimated next scheduled time (ENST) for each job to decide the swapping order.
 The ENST is the time when the job will be scheduled to execute next time.
-The job with the largest ENST will be offloaded first, and the job with the smallest ENST will be uploaded first.
-In general, the lower priority a job has, the later it will be scheduled to execute.
-However, due to the starvation prevention mechanism, a job with a lower priority may be promoted to a higher priority queue.
+The job with the largest ENST will be swapped out first, and the job with the smallest ENST will be swapped in first.
+Typically, a job with lower priority is scheduled for later execution.
+However, owing to the starvation prevention mechanism, a job of lower priority might be elevated to a higher priority queue.
 Consequently, even a low-priority job can sometimes be executed first.

-To handle this case, for job $i$, \sysname considers the time to promote this job and the sum of executed time of all jobs with higher priorities before executing $i$.
-Formally, let the time to promote as $T_{promote}(i)$.
-As for the sum of executed time of all jobs with higher priorities before executing $i$, we assume those jobs do not finish earlier before being demoted to the priority queue of $i$.
-In this case, the execution time of job $j$ with a higher priority can be calculated as follows (i.e., job $j$ is demoted from $j.priority$ to $i.priority$ one by one):
+In this case, for job $i$, \sysname considers the time to promote this job and the sum of execution time of all jobs with higher priorities before executing $i$ simultaneously.
+Formally, let the time threshold for promoting job $i$ be $T_{promote}(i)$.
+As for the sum of execution time of all jobs with higher priorities before executing $i$, we assume those jobs do not finish earlier before being demoted to the priority queue of job $i$.
+The execution time of job $j$ with a higher priority can be calculated as follows (i.e., job $j$ is demoted from $j.priority$ to $i.priority$ one by one):

-where $i.priority$ is the priority of job $i$, and $quantum(k)$ is the quantum of the priority queue with priority $k$.
-Based on this, the sum of executed time of all jobs with higher priorities than job $i$ is defined as:
+where $i.priority$ is the priority of job $i$, and $q_k$ is the quantum of the priority queue with priority $k$.
+Based on this, the sum of execution time of all jobs with higher priorities than job $i$ is defined as:

 where $B$ is the maximum batch size of jobs.
 At last, taking both the promotion for starvation prevention and the execution of higher priority jobs into consideration, the ENST of job $i$ is calculated as:

 This ENST definition serves as a means to estimate the expected scheduling time for the next generation of job $i$.
-Therefore, using this metric to decide the order of offloading and uploading makes the key-value tensors of active jobs more likely on the GPU memory, and those of inactive jobs more likely on the host memory.
-This hides the swapping overhead as much as possible.
+Therefore, using this metric to decide the order of swapping makes the key-value tensors of active jobs reside predominantly in GPU memory, and those of inactive jobs are more inclined to reside in host memory.